Hunter S. Thompson: Birth of Gonzo

-Also in 1970, Thompson wrote an article entitled "The Kentucky Derby Is Decadent and Depraved" for the short-lived new journalism magazine Scanlan's Monthly.
+Also in 1970, Thompson wrote an article entitled "The Kentucky Derby Is Decadent and Depraved" for the short-lived New Journalism magazine Scanlan's Monthly.
 For that article, editor Warren Hinckle paired Thompson with illustrator Ralph Steadman, who drew expressionist illustrations with lipstick and eyeliner.
-Thompson's article virtually ignored the race, focusing instead on the drunken revelry surrounding the annual event in his hometown.
-The first-person narrator also sets that debauchery against a political backdrop, which included the bombing of Cambodia and the deaths of four students at Kent State University, which occurred two days after the Kentucky Derby.
+Thompson's story virtually ignored the race and focused, instead, on the drunken revelry surrounding the annual event in his hometown.
+Writing in the first person, he sets the debauchery against the backdrop of the American political scene of the moment: President Richard Nixon had ordered bombing of Cambodia and four students had been killed by Ohio National Guard troops at Kent State University, in a massacre, which occurred only two days later.

 Thompson and Steadman collaborated regularly after that.
 Although it was not widely read, the article was the first to use the techniques of Gonzo journalism, a style Thompson later employed in almost every literary endeavor.
 The manic first-person subjectivity of the story was reportedly the result of sheer desperation; he was facing a looming deadline and started sending the magazine pages ripped out of his notebook.

-The first use of the word "Gonzo" to describe Thompson's work is credited to the journalist Bill Cardoso, who first met Thompson on a bus full of journalists covering the 1968 New Hampshire primary.
+The first use of the word "Gonzo" to describe Thompson's work is credited to journalist Bill Cardoso, who first met Thompson on a bus full of journalists covering the 1968 New Hampshire primary.
 In 1970, Cardoso (who was then the editor of The Boston Globe Sunday Magazine) wrote to Thompson praising the "Kentucky Derby" piece as a breakthrough: "This is it, this is pure Gonzo.
 If this is a start, keep rolling."
 According to Steadman, Thompson took to the word right away and said, "Okay, that's what I do.
 Gonzo."
 Thompson's first published use of the word appears in Fear and Loathing in Las Vegas: "Free Enterprise.
 The American Dream.
 Horatio Alger gone mad on drugs in Las Vegas.
 Do it now: pure Gonzo journalism."